2007 Rugby World Cup: Qualifying

 Nations participating in qualifying competition and those that have qualified automatically; Asia (purple), Africa (orange), Americas (green), Europe (blue) and Oceania (yellow).
 In total, over 90 nations took part.

 The eight quarter-finalists from the 2003 World Cup all received automatic entry, with the other 12 nations coming from qualifying series around the world.
 Ten of the 20 positions available in the tournament were filled by regional qualifiers, with an additional two being filled by repechage qualification.
 The qualifying tournament was divided into five regional groups; Africa, Americas, Asia, Europe and Oceania.
 Qualifying matches began in 2004 and were completed in early 2007.
 Including the automatic qualifiers, over 90 nations were in qualifying contention for the final tournament.

 In July 2005, both Samoa and Fiji were confirmed as the qualifiers from Oceania, as Oceania 1 and 2 respectively.
 In July of the following year, Argentina qualified as Americas 1 by defeating Uruguay 26–0 in Buenos Aires.
-Americas 2 was filled in August when Canada defeated the United States 56–7 in Newfoundland.
+Canada qualified as Americas 2 in August by defeating the United States 56–7 in Newfoundland.
 The United States went on to qualify as Americas 3 after beating Uruguay in a two-legged tie in early October.
 That month also saw Italy qualify as Europe 1 after defeating Russia 67–7 in Moscow, reaching the first place in its qualifying group; Romania defeated Spain 43–20 in Madrid, and also qualified for the World Cup as Europe 2.

 Namibia qualified for their third consecutive World Cup after they earned their spot in France by defeating Morocco over two legs in November.
 In late 2006, it was announced that the IRB had withdrawn Colombo as the venue of the final Asian qualifying tournament due to security problems.
 Japan won the only Asian allocation after the tournament was moved to Hong Kong.
 Georgia was 14 points the better of Portugal over two legs to claim the last European place.
 Tonga qualified through repechage after defeating Korea.
 The final spot went to Portugal, joining Pool C after beating Uruguay 24–23 on aggregate.
 Portugal's qualification was the only change in the 20-team roster from the 2003 World Cup, replacing Uruguay, becoming the only wholly amateur team to qualify.